MicromegaCorp/about/README.md

 <dt id="faq10">**What is a floating point number?**</dt>

-<dd>A floating point number is the representation of a real number that consists of three parts:*   a significand, or mantissa, that defines the magnitude of a number*   an exponent, that scales a number*   a sign, that indicates if a number is positive or negativeMicrocontrollers most commonly use floating point numbers stored as 32-bit values.
+<dd>A floating point number is the representation of a real number that consists of three parts:

+* a significand, or mantissa, that defines the magnitude of a number
+* an exponent, that scales a number
+* a sign, that indicates if a number is positive or negative

+Microcontrollers most commonly use floating point numbers stored as 32-bit values.
 The uM-FPU V3 chip conforms to the standard for 32-bit IEEE 754 floating point numbers, but it can also read and write an alternate 32-bit format used by some Microchip PIC assemblers and compilers.</dd>

 <dt id="faq11">**What is the IEEE 754 standard?**</dt>

 <dd>The IEEE 754 standard was created to standardize the representation and manipulation of floating point numbers by computers.
 It defines a standard for 32-bit and 64-bit floating point numbers and is the standard used by most desktop computers and compilers.
 Microcontroller applications typically use 32-bit floating point numbers.
 The 32-bit IEEE 754 representation is as follows:

 ![](images/IEEEformat.jpg)

 **Sign Bit (bit 31)**